jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/esap-ram.rst

 RAM Module
 ==========

-* As previously discussed, memory stores data in individually indexable memory addresses
+* As previously discussed, memory stores data in individually indexable memory locations called addresses
 * The number of unique memory addresses is called the address space
 * Each location stores some amount of data, called the addressability
-* The amount of data in memory address is independent from the number of memory addresses
+* The amount of data in a memory location is independent from the number of memory addresses

-* Most computers are byte addressable, meaning each memory address stores one byte of data
+* Most computers are byte addressable, meaning each memory location stores one byte of data

     * This is not a requirement, however